HoganMcDonald/forward-motion-cms/src/pages/home/index.md

     highest level of quality and client care are being provided.

     You get an extra set of ears on the progress of our work together.
-I get the opportunity to have ongoing professional guidance and input while I work toward full licensure.
+I get ongoing professional guidance and input as I work toward full licensure.
   imageAlt: 'Sarah Sjolund: headshot'
   imageSrc: /img/sarah.jpg
   title: 'Sarah Sjolund (show-lund), MA'